Stuart Wilde: Additional Themes

 We must remember that just because he has gone back to the non-physical realm he is still very much with us, we should not forget that his time here was set and agreed upon and he has completed his mission, that being said all fringe dwellers must now rise above the despair and confusion they feel and turn it into positive energy and by doing this they will honour his work in the best possible way.
 Stuart will be remembered for making a huge contribution towards the new golden age of peace and love that is fast approaching, his followers will indeed take up his torch and light up planet earth like never before.
 We must ponder this question...What if by him leaving his body at this time he can contribute even more to world peace ?, anyone that knows him will know that he will be doing just that."

 Writings and music

 Wilde was a prolific writer with 20 books appearing in more than 27 languages.
-A total of 95 unique titles (books, audio works, music) are in circulation, with several hundred essays and articles in syndication across digital media.
+A total of 95 unique titles (books, audio works, music) are in circulation,Stuart Wilde works, exclusive digital editions, downloads. with several hundred essays and articles in syndication across digital media.

 He was executive producer and lyricist on the music album Voice of the Feminine Spirit, which sold several hundred-thousand copies.
-He later produced and was the lyricist on two albums of Celtic music, Voice of the Celtic Myth (1997), and Creation (1999), and wrote the book and libretto for Tim Wheater's oratorio Heartland (1995).
+He later produced and was the lyricist on two albums of Celtic music, Voice of the Celtic Myth (1997), and Creation (1999),"Stuart Wilde", Last.fm.
+(Audio). and wrote the book and libretto for Tim Wheater's oratorio Heartland (1995).[ "Songs by Stuart Wilde"], All Music.
+(Audio).
 In 2010, his collaboration with Richard Tyler produced the ambient release The Mystery of the Sacred O, an homage "to the earth spirit Gaia and the masculine (Ka), and feminine (Om) creative energies of the Universe."